The Week's Farmers Market Visits Included Getting Schooled

 You'll just have to take my word for it that the students had fun and the food served to them looked delicious.

-The farmer-vendor stands were off to the side, though: Nichols Farm & Orchard (Marengo, Illinois) in the photo at top and River Valley Ranch Mushrooms, celebrating its 50th anniversary in Burlington, Wisconsin.
+The farmer-vendor stands were off to the side, though.
+They included Nichols Farm & Orchard (Marengo, Illinois) in the photo at top and River Valley Ranch Mushrooms, celebrating its 50th anniversary in Burlington, Wisconsin.

 My mini-market haul: cremini and lion's mane mushrooms from River Valley, asparagus and Braeburn apples from Nichols.